TheAbdullahChaudhary/qcs-ecs-infra-setup/MANUAL_ECS_DEPLOYMENT_GUIDE.md

 ## Phase 7: Service Discovery Setup

+### Service Discovery and ECS: Correct Order
+To enable DNS-based service discovery in ECS, follow this order:
+1. **Create a namespace** in AWS Cloud Map (e.g., `ecs.internal`).
+2. **Register a service** in the namespace (e.g., `ecs-database-service`).
+3. **Create ECS task definitions** for your application components (database, backend, frontend).
+4. **Create ECS services** in ECS, referencing the Cloud Map service for service discovery.
+When ECS tasks are launched, they are automatically registered with the Cloud Map service and become discoverable by DNS name.

 ### What is a Namespace?
 A namespace in AWS Cloud Map is a logical container for service names.
 It enables ECS services to discover and communicate with each other using DNS names (e.g., `ecs-database-service.ecs.internal`).
 This is essential for dynamic environments like ECS, where IP addresses change frequently.
 By creating a namespace, you enable reliable, DNS-based service discovery for your application components.